What is a Data Centre? Types and Features

 B-Class Data Centres

 B-class data centres are very similar to A-class data centres, except they do not have separate rooms for the power and ventilation systems.
-Instead, they have one common room with a power system, the cooling, and the ventilation system.
+Instead, they have one common room with a power system, a cooling, and a ventilation system.
 B-class data centres do not have separate rooms, mainly because they have a more compact design.

 The main difference between B-class data centres and A-class data centres is that a B-class data centre has more space and will fit the servers and other components of the power system.
 In fact, in some cases, a B-class data centre will have a cooling system, even though it is in a single room.
 These data centres are ideal for companies that do not have the space to set up separate rooms.